CrunchyData/postgres-operator/examples/helm/create-cluster/README.md

 in a namespace called postgres-operator.

 ## Helm
-Helm will also need to be installed for this example to run
+Helm will also need to be installed for this example to run.

 ## Documenation
 Please see the documentation for more guidance using custom resources: